mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 ```

 **Actually, this is not clear to me**:
-- Is it doing a magic here to consolidate the *affected rows*?
+- Is it doing a magic to consolidate the *affected rows*?
 - Is it creating an implicit transaction here?
 What if one row fails?
 - Is it iterating the list and call the *DbCommand.Execute<Method>* multiple times?
 - How should I get the *identity* of the entities?